taylorsomers/LocalBusinessAPI.Solution/README.md

   10. Enter the command "dotnet build" in the terminal.
   11. Enter the command "dotnet ef database update" in the terminal.
   12. Enter the command "dotnet run" in the terminal.
 The program should begin running and be accessible by any other program capable of making API requests.

+### Installing .NET Core

+  1. Download a web browser, such as Apple Safari, Brave, Google Chrome, Microsoft Edge, Mozilla Firefox, or Yandex.

 ### Postman Test Instructions